Top tips for feeding the competition horse

 Supplement safety

 More does not always equal better and is certainly true for vitamins and minerals, some of which can be harmful if over-supplied.
 Iron, selenium and iodine are of particular concern because they can be harmful in relatively small amounts and over-feeding supplements is the easiest way to come unstuck.
-Speak to a nutrition advisor for more advice.
+Speak to a nutrition specialist for more advice.

 Be NOPS savvy